• Skip to primary navigation

 Hosted a Weekly Business Twitter Chat

-It’s not about selling or advertising, but learning and sharing.
-It’s damn useful!
-For some of the participants, it’s the highlight of their week.
+It was never about selling or advertising, but learning and sharing.
+It was damn useful!
+For some of the participants, it was the highlight of their week.

-Analysis: Content That Helps Is Superior to Content That Sells
+Analysis: Content That Helps Is Superior to Content That Hypes

 Youtility is excellent.
-It reads like a retelling of Seth Godin or Mitch Joel, adding to the philosophy and psychology of 21st century digital media.
+It reads like a retelling of Seth Godin or Mitch Joel, adding to the philosophy and psychology of 21st century digital media consumption. 👀📱💻

 This is not a long book and it makes its points well.
-I bought it because I know many small business marketing clients who have always struggled for ideas of what exactly to put on their website.
+I bought it because I know many small business always struggle for ideas of what exactly to put on their website to the extent that they don’t really say anything that’s worth saying.

 We’re also reminded, “Youtility is a marathon, not a sprint.”

-• Save time and stop having to reinvent the wheel with new clients
+✅ Publish content to ave time and stop having to reinvent the wheel sales prospects

 So, another modern marketing theses has been nailed to the door of the Traditional Advertising Cathedral.
-There’s an argument that the grand ideas are dead or dying while savvy businesses are surviving and thriving.
+This book is a very strong an argument that the grand ideas are dead/dying while savvy businesses are surviving/thriving. ✊

 Smart marketing is about help, not hype.
 Is your business offering youtility?
-Click To Tweet
+Share on XBuy the Book Now

 You can buy the book online on Amazon (affiliate link) or at most good book shops.
 If you don’t want to purchase it, see if your local library stocks it.